sh4p3d/shainn_r6_tracker/README.md

 This is a discord bot which is developed by sh4p3 in python.
 Owners of the bot are @sh4p3#2853 and @JypreinN#3489.

+In order to implement the code into your own bot write your own token in the TOKEN.txt

 Prefix of the bot is "!".
 There are momentarily only two commands available: